hpc/charliecloud/doc/dev.rst

   desired and actual behavior.

 :code:`refactor`
-  Change that will improve Charliecloud but does not materially affect the documented behavior.
-However, user-visible behavior may change if undocumented or unspecified, e.g. the text of error messages.
+  Change that will improve Charliecloud but does not materially affect user-visible behavior.

 How important/urgent is it?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~